 ABB.
 Feasibility study for converting 380 kV AC lines to hybrid AC / DC lines.
 [Link]

 Amprion.
 Project Description: Ultranet.
 [Link]

 Transnet BW.
 New technology to make power transmission more secure.
 [Link]

 Cigre.
 Guide to the conversion of existing AC lines to DC operation.
+Technical Brochures.
+2014.
 [Link]

 Cigre.
-Impacts of HVDC Lines on the Economics of HVDC Projects.
+Impacts of HVDC lines on the economics of HVDC projects.
+Technical Brochures.
+2009.
 [Link]